-Virus: "Black in the White House" (aka "Black Muslim in the White House")
+Claim: A virus is circulating with the name "Black in the White House" (aka "Black Muslim in the White House").

 URGENT!!!
 PLEASE CIRCULATE to your friends, family and contacts.